Karate Classes In Becontree

 Our Karate classes in Becontree target all sorts of people, usually one of these three: Individuals that want to learn a new martial-art or sport activity that keeps them fit People who are serious about learning Karate & People who want to develop the capacity to protect themselves while increasing their confidence in day to day life We can assist men, women and children of all age groups regardless of their experience or natural ability.

 Karate practice (Becontree ) – Our Karate Classes in Becontree

 Karate practice is usually divided into three main activities:

 Kihon (drilling of stances, blocks, punches, strikes and kicks)

 Kata (pre-arranged forms simulating combat situations)

-We bring these 3 activities together to bring a complete Karate tuition experience in Becontree .
+We bring these 3 activities together to bring you a complete Karate tuition experience in Becontree .

-Karate: Some Historical Information At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for people who wished to learn fighting techinques and started teaching Karate in Okinawan schools.
-This led to additional expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who presented the art to Japan in 1922.
+Karate Historical background and its Development into a World Martial Art At the turn of the 20th century, Anko Itosu gained permission to finish the shroud of secrecy for those who wanted to learn fighting techinques and started teaching Karate in Okinawan institutions.
+This led to even further expansion by one of Itosu’s students, Sensei Gichin Funakoshi, who unveiled the skill to Japan in 1922.

 Karate history can be traced back some 1400 years, to Daruma, founder of Zen Buddhism in Western India.
 Daruma is said to have introduced Buddhism into China, incorporating spiritual and physical teaching methods that were so demanding that many of his disciples would drop in exhaustion.
 In order to give them greater endurance and strength, he developed a more progressive training system, which he recorded in a book, Ekkin-Kyo, which can be considered the first book on karate of all time.